Linking bookings and events

 The Calendar module's Events list shows a visual B icon for events that have a linked booking already created.
 Events without a B do not yet have a linked resource booking.

-It's not essential to set all unlinked bookings to Show in calendar but some organisations find it helpful for Calendar module users to be able to visualise external bookings in the Calendar alongside the church's internal events.
-Bookings set to Show in Calendar are distinguished with a B next to the entry in the Calendar.
+It's not essential to set all unlinked bookings to Show on calendar but some organisations find it helpful for Calendar module users to be able to visualise external bookings in the Calendar alongside the church's internal events.
+Bookings set to Show on calendar are distinguished with a B next to the entry in the Calendar.

 Adding a linked booking for an event

 Not precluding the checking of resource availability first, we recommend you begin the workflow by first adding the event in the Calendar module and then adding the booking for the event - adding a booking for an event is a much quicker process because much of the booking information is already provided when the event is first set up.

 Begin by adding the event to the Calendar module - see the related support article for adding events.
 From the event's "View" page, from the Add button select Add booking (this option is only available if there is not already a linked booking).

 The Add booking pop-up opens.
 The booking is shown as Linked to an event.
 If the event is part of a multi-date sequence, the pop-up will list all the event sequence dates so that you can easily create linked bookings for one, some or all events in the same sequence.
 Simply untick any event dates that you don't want to create linked bookings for; typically, though, you would likely want to create linked bookings for all events in the sequence.